abbott567/blog/src/posts/european-accessibility-act-what-you-need-to-know/content.md

 You still have 2 years, so start now!
 If you wait until 2025, the demand for accessibility experts will increase exponentially, as will the cost to your organisation!

 ### Stay updated
-Keep an eye on any updates to the EAA and related regulations, and stay up-to-date with the Web Content Accessibility Guidelines.
+Watch for updates to the EAA and related regulations, and stay up-to-date with the Web Content Accessibility Guidelines.

 Most iterations to the regulations are small updates, but they almost always include tweaks to the referenced WCAG standard once new versions are released.

 So, work to [WCAG 2.2](https://www.w3.org/TR/WCAG22/) when it’s released, and this will help you avoid any surprises changes to standards down the line.

 ## Final thoughts
-The European Accessibility Act is a big step towards creating a more inclusive digital world, and it's important for private sector organisations to be prepared.

-With the right approach, you can turn this challenge into an opportunity and create a better experience for everyone!
+The European Accessibility Act is a big step, and it's important for private sector organisations to be prepared.
+With the right approach, you can this can be an opportunity to make things better for everybody!

 Organisations that bury their head and hope it goes away will be left behind.
 The EAA deadline is coming, whether you like it or not, so grab hold of the challenge, get ahead, and get the acolade for being one of those leading the way.